 Also apparent in the analysis of the Race Equality Charter applications was that out of all the examples of good practice that were highlighted, there were none which included examples of good practice which related to ethnic Gypsy, Roma, or Traveller students.
 This was also the case in relation to action plans where almost all the plans did not feature any specific actions in relation to these groups.
 This is probably indicative of a lack of culturally informed knowledge and attention to ethnic Gypsy, Roma, and Traveller students in race equality initiatives across the higher education academy.
 Kings College, University of London, one of a few who did specifically mention Gypsy, Roma and Traveller students in their action plan stated, 'We will lead the sector in driving the inclusion of the Latinx and GRT communities - often neglected in anti-racism'.
-Reflections upon why minoritised ethnic Gypsy, Roma, and Traveller students are obtained to ensure that higher education institutions in Scotland, Wales, and England fulfil their obligations under the Equality Act (2010) which states that public authorities have a statutory duty in:
+Reflections upon why minoritised ethnic Gypsy, Roma, and Traveller students (and staff) are not included in Race Equality Charter applications and action plans is thus needed to ensure that higher education institutions in Scotland, Wales, and England19 fulfil their obligations under the Equality Act (2010) which states that public authorities have a statutory duty in: